Design Workshop: Emergency Architecture

 Possible Extensions and Combinations

-As this workshop format is quite intense, we encourage you to consider an extension of the program with one more week.
-This can easily be done by adding elements of the following formats:
+Since this workshop format is quite intensive, we recommend that you consider extending the program for an additional week.
+This is easily done by adding elements of the

 - Design workshop; Alternative Construction (click here)